- Forms

-Break the complete dataset of items into smaller sequential parts and show these on separate sequential pages.
 Provide pagination control to browse from page to page.
 Let the user browse to the previous and next pages by providing links to such actions.
 Also, provide links to the absolute start and end of the dataset (first and last).

-Pagination provides the user with a natural break from reading or scanning the contents of the dataset, and allows them to reevaluate whether they wish to continue looking through more data, or navigate away from the page.
+Pagination provides the user with a natural break from reading or scanning the contents of the dataset, and allows them to re-evaluate whether they wish to continue looking through more data, or navigate away from the page.
 This is also why pagination controls are most often placed below the list: to provide the user with an option to continue reading through the larger dataset.

 can you tell how to do pagination…..........